Client: Herenboeren Wilhelminapark

 🕵️♂️ Need finding

-User Research was used to uncover the 3 key needs as well as other frustrations.
-These were not explicitly stated by management at the beginning.
+User Research was used to uncover the 3 key needs.
+These were not explicitly stated by management at the beginning, and appeared while listening to the members…

 🙋♀️🙋♂️ A Participative approach